Men and Mental Illness

 Find healthier ways of sharing your feelings.
 It can be tempting to yell or act out or turn to drugs or alcohol when you are feeling

 unhappy.
-But instead of lashing out in anger, breathe deeply,
+But instead of lashing out in anger, try something different.
+Breathe deeply,

-count to 10, and allow

-yourself some time to calm down.
+count to 10, and give yourself some time to calm down.

 Manage your stress.
 Stress at work and at home can worsen the symptoms of many mental illnesses.
 Don't